Balwyn North

 Balwyn North hosts an older demographic, ranking in the top quartile nationwide

-The median age in Balwyn North is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
-The 15-24 age group comprises 17.3% of the population in Balwyn North, compared to Greater Melbourne.
-The 25-34 age group is less prevalent at 8.5%.
-According to post-2021 Census data, the 15-24 age group has increased from 15.8% to 17.3%, while the 45-54 age group has decreased from 15.9% to 14.6% and the 5-14 age group has dropped from 14.4% to 13.3%.
+The median age in Balwyn North is 42 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's median age of 38 years.
+The 15-24 age group constitutes 17.3% of the population in Balwyn North, compared to Greater Melbourne.
+However, the 25-34 cohort makes up only 8.5%.
+According to post-2021 Census data, the 15-24 age group has increased from 15.8% to 17.3%, while the 45-54 cohort has decreased from 15.9% to 14.6% and the 5-14 group has dropped from 14.4% to 13.3%.
 By 2041, population forecasts indicate substantial demographic changes in Balwyn North.
-The 65-74 age group is expected to grow by 25%, reaching 2,581 people from the current 2,067.
+The 65-74 age group is expected to grow by 25%, reaching 2,581 people from 2,068.
 Notably, the combined 65+ age groups will account for 81% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0-4 and 5-14 age cohorts are projected to experience population declines.
+In contrast, the 0-4 and 5-14 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age